seL4/docs/SuggestedProjects.md

 ## Stuff we're working on

-Development of major new kernel features will continue to happen primarily at the Trustworthy Systems group at Data61 for the foreseeable future, as this not only requires a good understanding of the kernel design and implementation, but also a good understanding of what is feasible to verify.
+Development of major new kernel features will continue to happen primarily at the Trustworthy Systems group at UNSW for the foreseeable future, as this not only requires a good understanding of the kernel design and implementation, but also a good understanding of what is feasible to verify.
 Several of these internal projects are reasonably mature and will be